 Professor Emeritus and Senior Fellow, Stanford University Institute for International Studies

-He is also a founder of the Aspen Institute’s Executive Program on Japan, the Stanford Japan Center, and the Kyoto Center for Japanese Studies.
-The author or editor of nine books and numerous articles, his writings have received a number of prizes including the Ohira Prize, the American Educational Research Critics’ Award, and the Berkeley Prize in Asian Studies.
+He was also a founder of the Aspen Institute’s Executive Program on Japan, the Stanford Japan Center, and the Kyoto Center for Japanese Studies.
+The author or editor of nine books and numerous articles, his writings received a number of prizes including the Ohira Prize, the American Educational Research Critics’ Award, and the Berkeley Prize in Asian Studies.
 The American Anthropological Association presented him its Edward J. Lehman Award for Public Service in 1991.
-He has a bachelor’s degree from Princeton and a doctor of philosophy degree in Anthropology from the University of Pennsylvania.
+He had a bachelor’s degree from Princeton and a doctoral degree in Anthropology from the University of Pennsylvania.